Technical SEO for 2020: Site Maintenance & Auditing [+ Free Template]

 Schedule Audits

 Content auditing on a schedule is important because catching issues early can mean avoiding major dips and penalties in search engine rankings.
-I include a schedule in the free swipe file below.
+I have included a schedule in the free swipe file below.

 Final Thoughts

-I know I just threw a lot of information at you.
+We know we just threw a mountain of information at you.
 If you have any questions about technical SEO or are looking for help getting your site into shape, contact us any time.

 2 Comments